Chixpy/CHXPas/Tests/CTC/Readme.md

 ## SDLProcessing.lpi

 This is the main base program to simulate Processing.
 To use it simply open and `Save Proyect As...` with a new name.
+NOTE: Doing this only updates unit folders in current build mode, then copy then to other in project options.

 Pascal don't have Garbage Collector as is, so allocated memory and objects must be freed.
 In FPC, we can make reference counted interfaced objects wich